LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Introduction

-To overcome these limitations, a novel method, \frameworkName~(\frameworkAcronym) is proposed, which generates counterfactual video explanations using a latent diffusion model guided explicitly by the target model.
-By operating in latent space, \frameworkAcronym\ significantly reduces computational cost while maintaining temporal coherence and visual fidelity. \frameworkAcronym\ integrates model feedback throughout generation, ensuring semantic and causal alignment with the model’s predictions.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, \frameworkAcronym\ is the first latent diffusion-based framework for generating counterfactual video explanations with explicit target model guidance. \item \frameworkAcronym\ leverages SmoothGrad~\cite{smilkov2017smoothgrad} to suppress noisy gradients and prevent adversarial artifacts during counterfactual optimization. \item A denoising refinement step is proposed within \frameworkAcronym\ to mitigate residual noise introduced by the diffusion denoising process, enhancing visual realism and stability. \item The effectiveness of \frameworkAcronym\ is demonstrated across diverse publicly available datasets, including EchoNet-Dynamic (cardiac ultrasound), FERV39k (facial expression recognition), and Something-Something V2 (action recognition). \end{itemize}
+To overcome these limitations, a novel method, \frameworkName~(\frameworkAcronym) is proposed, which generates counterfactual video explanations using a latent diffusion model explicitly guided by the target model.
+By operating in latent space, \frameworkAcronym\ significantly reduces computational cost while maintaining temporal coherence and visual fidelity. \frameworkAcronym\ integrates model feedback throughout generation, ensuring causal alignment with the model’s predictions.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item This work introduces \frameworkAcronym, a latent diffusion–based formulation for counterfactual video explanation that integrates explicit target model guidance, filling a gap left by existing text-guided approaches. \item A denoising refinement step is proposed within \frameworkAcronym\ to mitigate residual noise introduced by the diffusion denoising process, enhancing visual realism and stability. \item The effectiveness of \frameworkAcronym\ is demonstrated across diverse publicly available datasets, including EchoNet-Dynamic (cardiac ultrasound), FERV39k (facial expression recognition), and Something-Something V2 (action recognition), and multiple target models covering both classification and regression tasks. \end{itemize}